PRE-ORDER WILL OPEN SOON FOR BATCH RELEASE 3

 The ageing resulted in a noticeable moisture increase caused by the alcohol, and a structural change to the bean.

-The beans swelled and a noticeable colour change occured.
+The beans swelled and a noticeable colour change occurred.

 On the nose; Sweet, sherry, liquorish and spices.